Flexible Working For Service Personnel

 The flexible working measures are designed so that they won’t impact the military’s ability to deliver its core tasks of defending the country.
 Applications for part-time service and restricted separation will be assessed against the need of the Armed Forces and personnel would be required to deploy on operations should the need arise, such as in cases of national emergency.

-The plans will come into effect in 2019.
+The plans will come into effect on 1st April 2019 for Naval Service personnel.

 Here is a guide which explains in more detail what Flexible Working for the Armed Forces will look like, the different options available and how you can apply.